 |Central Canada SFI Implementation

-cultural and legal factors, as well as a commitment
+cultural and legal factors, as well as a commitment to continual

-promotes and fosters understanding of the Sustainable Forestry
+and fosters understanding of the Sustainable Forestry Initiative

 practices to wood suppliers, landowners and the public.

-of the SFI Program and to provide links to additional sources of
+SFI Program and to provide links to additional sources

-Sustainable Forestry is based on the concept of meeting
+Forestry is based on the concept of meeting the needs

-land stewardship ethic that integrates the reforestation, managing,
+practicing a land stewardship ethic that integrates the reforestation,

-with the conservaiton of soil, air and water quality, biological diversity,
+for useful products with the conservation of soil, air and water

 are being managed in a sustainable manner.

-evolve and improve.
-A number of companies have adopted th
+improve.
+A number of companies have adopted SFI

-SFI program in Ontario and Manitoba, and have either certified or
+the program in Ontario and Manitoba, and have either certified

 or the SFI monthly newsletter "SFI in Brief"